p15r/distributey/docs/key_consumer_setup_import_key_to_sf.md

     openssl pkcs12 -export -in import.pem -inkey myCert.key -name jwtcert > jwt.p12
     keytool -importkeystore -srckeystore jwt.p12 -destkeystore salesforce.jks -srcstoretype pkcs12 -alias jwtcert
     ```
-  - Salesforce requires the trust store to be generated using Java 8 (`openjdk-8-jre-headless`).
-If trust store is created with Java 11, the following error will occur `Error: Keystore file is corrupted.`.
+  - Salesforce requires the key store to be generated using Java 8 (`openjdk-8-jre-headless`).
+If key store is created with Java 11, the following error will occur `Error: Keystore file is corrupted.`.
   - Password for jks must be between 6-8 letters.
   - Upload to Salesforce:
     - Go to `Certificate and Key Management` and click on `Import from Keystore`